| A | B | C | D | E | F | G | H | I | J | K | L | M | N | O | P | Q | R | S | T | U | V | W | X | Y | Z

 allowlist / denylist

-Write out allowlist and denylist as one word.
-Don’t add a hyphen.
+Write out allowlist and denylist as 1 word.
+Do not add a hyphen.

 Follow the official capitalization as set by Amazon.
 For more information, see Capitalization.